nevindnl/GoogledArtsandCulture/docs/README.md

 Googled Arts and Culture is a web application, inspired by Google Arts and Culture, that displays and curates Google Image Results in place of famous artwork.
 It will be built using Ruby on Rails and React/Redux.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria with smooth, bug-free navigation, adequate seed data and sufficient CSS styling:

 - [ ] Hosting on Heroku
-- [ ] New account creation, login, and guest/demo login
+- [ ] New account creation and login
 - [ ] Image CRUD
 - [ ] Collections for images
 - [ ] Favorites/Tags